[Updated: 15 Aug 2025]

-It has finally occurred to me to post links to my work published elsewhere on the Web.
-I hope to keep this as a live blog post, updating it as and when the time arrives.
+Here are links to my published work on the Web.
+This is a live blog post, and I update it as and when the time arrives.
 Hopefully, there will be more. 🙃

 Four poems in the Monsoon Edition of the poetry magazine Vayavya about looking at lakes, being afraid in the world, knowing who we really are, and love.
 Always love.